-FNF is a streamlined company and currently has a pure focus within the title and real estate transaction space.
+FNF is a leading provider of title insurance, escrow and other title-related services, including trust activities, trustee sales guarantees, recordings and reconveyances and home warranty products, as well as transaction services to the real estate and mortgage industries.
 Title insurance revenue is closely related to the level of real estate activity which includes sales, mortgage financing and mortgage refinancing.
 The levels of real estate activity are primarily affected by the average price of real estate sales, the availability of funds to finance purchases and mortgage interest rates.
-The Mortgage Bankers Association's (MBA) Mortgage Finance Forecast as of March 6, 2020 predicts overall mortgage originations will increase in 2020 followed by a decrease in overall mortgage originations 2021.
-The increase in overall originations in 2020 is primarily driven by an expected increase in originations from refinance transactions and a slight increase in originations from purchase transactions.
-The decrease in overall mortgage originations in 2021 is primarily driven by a decrease in originations from refinance transactions, slightly offset by an increase in originations from purchase transactions.
+The Mortgage Bankers Association's (MBA) Mortgage Finance Forecast as of April 2021 predicts overall mortgage originations will decrease slightly in 2021, which is based upon its expectation that residential purchase transactions will steadily increase in 2021 and beyond from 2020 levels while residential refinance transactions steadily decrease in 2021 and beyond.